 How does Stats Accelerator handle revenue and numeric metrics?

 For numeric metrics like revenue, the number of parameters to fully describe the distribution may be unbounded.
 Optimizely uses robust estimators for the first few moments (for example, the mean, variance and skew) to construct confidence bounds that are used, just like those of binary metrics.

 How does Stats Accelerator work with Personalization?

+In Optimizely Web Personalization, the Stats Accelerator option can be found in the settings for an individual experience.
 Stats Accelerator will automatically adjust traffic distribution between variations within campaign experiences.
 This will not affect the holdback.
-To maximize benefit, you should increase your holdback to a level that would typically represent uniform distribution.
+You should increase your holdback to a level typically representing uniform distribution to maximize benefit.
 For example, if you have three variations and a holdback, consider a 25% holdback.

 What is the mathematical difference between Stats Accelerator and Multi-Armed Bandit?

-In a nutshell, use Stats Accelerator when you have a control or default, and you are investigating optional variants before committing to one and replacing the control.
+In a nutshell, use Stats Accelerator when you have a control or default and investigate optional variants before committing to one and replacing the control.
 With Multi-Armed Bandit, the variants and control (if it exists) are on equal footing.
 Instead of reaching statistical significance on the hypotheses that each variant is either different or the same as the control, Multi-Armed Bandit attempts to adapt the allocation to the variant with the best performance.

 Can you run a "blended experiment" where you start the experiment with Stats Engine and switch to Stats Accelerator mid-experiment?

 No, do not combine A/B and Bandit methods in the same experiment.
 Do not change your audience distribution model mid-experiment.
 Combining A/B and Bandit methods ad-hoc will introduce severe bias and destroy the reliability and interpretability of your results for business decisions.